“This is how you do it: you sit down at the keyboard and you put one word after another until it’s done. It’s that easy

 I am a UK author and come from the lovely historic market town of Bury St Edmunds in the East of England, where I live in an old Victorian townhouse with my teenage daughter, a little black cat called Skittles, and a baby tortoise called Napoleon – Poe for short.

 I have been reading for longer than I can remember and writing since I was old enough to pick up a pencil.
 I often wrote plays for my dolls to act out, eventually progressing onto writing school plays and remember the thrill of seeing my words acted out.
 I also wrote short stories, and silly poems to send to family and friends on their birthday.

-I didn’t take myself seriously enough to consider trying to get published until I was in my thirties, and my first book to make it into print was The Book of Eve – holding the paperback of my novel was a defining moment in my life – and even though I have gone on to publish twelve books in total, it’s a feeling that never grows old.
+I didn’t take myself seriously enough to consider trying to get published until I was in my thirties, and my first book to make it into print was The Book of Eve – holding the paperback of my novel was a defining moment in my life – and even though I have gone on to publish thirteen books in total, it’s a feeling that never grows old.